-- (1) Their connections should be declared as Non DDF connections on the basis of Supply Code Regulations & Concerned MERC Orders & concerned MSEDCL Circulars. - (2) The expenditure amount as per MSEDCL estimate Rs.
-29,08,300/- should be refunded to the Appellants along with the interest thereon at bank rate from 08.01.2018 till the date of repayment, or alternatively the total amount should be credited in their further bills. - (3) SoP Compensation, for delay in Complaint Resolution, amount Rs.
-100 per week from 1st February 2020 should be awarded.

-- (4) Any other orders may be passed by the Hon'ble Authority in the interest of justice, as it may think fit & proper. - 4.
-The Appellant by its email dated 17.03.2023 has submitted a rejoinder.
-The prominent issues are highlighted below: - Hon'ble Supreme Court Order in Madras Port Trust Vs Hymanshu International dated 3rd January 1979. -
+- a.
+The Appellants' connections should be declared as Non DDF connections. - b.
+The expenditure amount as per MSEDCL estimate Rs.
+Rs.
+14,49,200/- should be refunded to the Appellants along with the interest thereon at bank rate from dated 23.02.2017 till the date of repayment, or alternatively the total amount should be credited in the further bills.
+Alternatively, the expenditure amount excluding the cost of the DTC (as DTC can be considered as DDF) should be refunded along with interest. - c.
+SOP Compensation, for delay in Complaint Resolution, amount Rs.
+100 per week from 01.12.2017 should be awarded. - d.
+Any other orders may be passed by the Hon'ble Ombudsman, in the interest of justice, as it may think fit & proper. - 5.
+The Appellant vide its email dated 17.03.2023 has submitted the rejoinder.
+The important issues are highlighted are as below: - ➤ Hon'ble Supreme Court Order in Madras Port Trust Vs Hymanshu International dated 3rd January 1979. -

+It is clearly stated that

-"The plea of limitation based on this Section is one which the court always looks upon with dis favour and it is unfortunate that a public authority like the Port Trust should in all morality and justice take up such a plea to defeat a just claim of the citizen.
+"The plea of limitation based on this Section is one which the court always looks upon with disfavour and it is unfortunate that a public authority like the Port Trust should in all morality and justice take up such a plea to defeat a just claim of the citizen.
 It is high time that governments and public authorities adopt the practice of not relying upon technical pleas for the purpose of defeating legitimate claims of citizens and do what is fair and just to the citizens."

-These directions are of the year 1979, thereafter 44 years have passed.
-If government authorities like MSEDCL still take the same plea, then it should not be relied upon.
-We request Hon'ble Ombudsman to adopt the view of the Apex authority.
+Also, it should be noted that these directions are of the year 1979.
+Then after 44 years are passed.
+If still government authorities like MSEDCL takes same plea, then it should not be relied upon.
+The Appellants request the Hon'ble Ombudsman to adopt the view of the Apex authority.

-➤ Hon'ble Supreme Court Order dated 7th April 2017 in C. A. NO. 3883 OF 2007 National Insurance Co.
+➢ Hon'ble Supreme Court Order dated 7th April 2017 in C. A. NO. 3883 OF 2007 National Insurance Co.
 Ltd. V/s Hindustan Safety Glass Works Ltd with C. A. No. 1156 Of 2008 National Insurance Co.
-Ltd. V/s Kanoria Chemicals & Industries Ltd.
+Ltd. Vs Kanoria Chemicals & Industries Ltd.

-It is clearly stated in Para 18 that.
+It is clearly stated in Para 18 that

 "In our opinion, in a dispute concerning a consumer, it is necessary for the courts to take a pragmatic view of the rights of the consumer principally since it is the consumer who is placed at a disadvantage vis-à-vis the supplier of services or goods.
-It is to overcome this disadvantage that beneficent legislation in the form of the Consumer Protection Act, 1986 was enacted by Parliament.
+It is to overcome this disadvantage that a beneficent legislation in the form of the Consumer Protection Act, 1986 was enacted by Parliament.
 The provision of limitation in the Act cannot be strictly construed to disadvantage a consumer in a case where a supplier of goods or services itself is instrumental in causing a delay in the settlement of the consumer's claim."

-It should be noted that this is the case under the Consumer Protection Act.
-In this context, provisions in Electricity Act are as below,
+➤ It should be noted that this is a case under Consumer Protection Act.

+In this context, provisions in the Electricity Act are as below,

 Section 173.
-(Inconsistency in laws): Nothing contained in this Act, or any rule or regulation made thereunder or any instrument having effect by virtue of this Act, rule or regulation shall have effect in so far as it is inconsistent with any other provisions of the Consumer Protection Act, 1986 or the Atomic Energy Act, 1962 or the Railways Act, 1989.
+(Inconsistency in laws): Nothing contained in this Act or any rule or regulation made thereunder or any instrument having effect by virtue of this Act, rule or regulation shall have effect in so far as it is inconsistent with any other provisions of the Consumer Protection Act, 1986 or the Atomic Energy Act, 1962 or the Railways Act, 1989.